You Have ONLY 15 DAYS to Save your License with an Administrative License Revocation Hearing!

 Failing to Request an ALR Hearing Within 15 Days Will Result in Your License Being Automatically Suspended!

-It is essential to convince a judge to allow you to retain your license at the Administrative License Revocation (ALR) Hearing.
+It is essential to convince the Judge to keep your license at the Administrative License Revocation Hearing.
 Imagine not being able to drive.
-How would it affect your job or your responsibilities such as family and children if the ability to drive was taken away from you?
+How would it affect your job or your responsibilities such as family and children?
 For many, this is an impossibility.

 This is another reason why a Administrative License Revocation Hearing is so important: it’s an excellent chance for your lawyer to: